MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ## DPM 2022 Hotfix (KB 5015376) release notes

-In addition to the issues listed in DPM 2022 release notes, the following additional issues were identified in DPM 2022 and are fixed in Hotfix (KB 5015376); we recommend you apply the hotfix.
+In addition to the issues listed in DPM 2022 release notes, the following additional issues are identified in DPM 2022 and are fixed in Hotfix (KB 5015376); we recommend you apply the hotfix.
 For more details, see the [KB article](https://support.microsoft.com/topic/intermittent-online-backup-failures-and-other-issues-in-data-protection-manager-2022-30df8903-f779-41c5-9b66-13a4b8461d0e).

  - Intermittent online backup failures with error 100195.
  - Secondary protection consistency check failure with VSS non-transient error.